rosecorp/bank-user-crud/README.md

 6. NFT testing scripts like K6
 7. Horizontal scaling of the service managed by for instance Kubernetes
 8. Consider moving even UUID search data for PUT and DELETE operations
+9. Switch to the production profile to the production database

 ## Summary
 Application can treat data as follow